 - “Tracing the Twelfth-Century Chronica of Richard of Poitiers, monk of Cluny.”
 Memini: travaux et documents 8-9 (2004/05): 303-50.

-Currently at work developing a course teaching digital archiving, supported by Carleton University.
-In 2018/19 I’ll be running a pilot project in collaboration with the Archives and Research Collection (Carleton University) to digitize its two Iberian liturgical manuscripts.
+Just finished teaching course on digitizing medieval manuscripts – a pilot project in collaboration with the Archives and Research Collection (Carleton University) to digitize its two Iberian liturgical manuscripts and collection of medieval folios.
 The class website can be found at medievalbook.hcommons.org

 and the digital archive site can be found at medievalottawa.org